 In March, a U.N.-led global commission recommitted the world to achieving gender equality, in a relaunch and update of the 189-nation Beijing Declaration and Platform for Action on gender equality that resulted from the Fourth World Conference on Women hosted by China in September 1995.

 The Commission on the Status of Women agreed nations should fulfill the agreement's policy goals.

 Closing the gap

 U.N.
-Secretary-General António Guterres, who has made the fight for gender equality a major plank of his tenure overseeing the world body, said women around the world have on average just 75 percent of the legal rights of men.
-He cited World Bank estimates that it could take 150 years to achieve gender parity in lifetime earned income, but closing that gap would generate USD$172 trillion in capital.
+Secretary-General António Guterres, who has made the fight for gender equality a major plank of his tenure overseeing the world body, said women around the world have on average just 75% of the legal rights of men.
+He cited World Bank estimates that it could take 150 years to achieve gender parity in lifetime earned income, but closing that gap would generate US$172 trillion in capital.

 "COVID-19 has emphasized and exploited the continued denial of women’s rights.
 Women and girls are bearing the brunt of the massive social and economic impact of the pandemic," Guterres said in a statement.

 "Twenty-five years after Beijing, we are facing a women‑led recession as women employed in the informal economy are first to lose their jobs," he said.
 "And women are suffering a shadow pandemic of gender-based violence during COVID-19, together with an increase in abusive and repressive practices, including early marriage and the denial of sexual and reproductive health care."